blazar0112/score2dx-gui/README.md

         - `ist_scraper.exe` will check version for you, you can see if version mismatch in PowerShell mode.
     - Current release bundle a v95 `chromedriver.exe`.
         - Download chromedriver from [official download](https://chromedriver.chromium.org/downloads) and to match your Chrome version if needed, since Chrome may update or you did not update your Chome.
-            - Replace matched `chromedriver.exe` with bundled one in same directory of `ScoreViewer.exe`.
+            - Replace bundled `chromedriver.exe` with downloaded one in same directory of `ScoreViewer.exe`.

 ## GUI Manual